Ali-Msk/Huffman-File-Compression/README.md

 # Huffman-File-Compression
-Compresses files by up tp 80% using huffman compression method.
+Compresses files by up to 80% using huffman compression method.